 - You must earn a 3.0 GPA and maintain at least a 3.0 (B) overall graduate grade point average.
 If it is your first semester as a graduate student, you will not have a graduate GPA at the beginning of that semester.

-- You must maintain full-time graduate enrollment while receiving a graduate assistantship (full-time enrollment is a minimum of nine semester hours of graduate credit in fall and spring.
+- You must maintain full-time graduate enrollment while receiving a graduate assistantship (full-time enrollment is a minimum of nine semester hours of graduate credit in the fall and spring.
 Check with your department or the School of Graduate Studies’ Business Officer for summer enrollment requirements).

 The stipend for each academic year is as follows: